 The newer cars also use either the engine control computer (ECU, or Engine Control Unit) or a separate computer to shift the transmission.
 In the newest vehicles the throttle itself is controlled by the computer via an electric servo motor.
 There is no direct link to the throttle from the accelerator pedal.
 Control of systems like the throttle by a computer via servo motors is called "Drive By Wire".
 Modern vehicles use a computer, (or computers) and numerous computer sensors to control many aspects of a vehicle besides engine control.
 A bad computer sensor can cause many problems.
 A sensor error code can be misleading.
+Antilock Brakes and airbags are also controlled by their own separate computers.
 Computer problems can be hard to diagnose, but hopefully this will help.

 The "Check Engine" or MIL light

 When a sensor voltage falls out of specifications, the computer (ECU)will illuminate a "CHECK ENGINE, SERVICE ENGINE SOON, OR MAINTAINANCE REQUIRED"

 light on the dash.
 The new technical name for this light is the "MIL" light.
 This stands for Malfunction Indicator Light.
 If this light is on in you car, it means the computer has received a bad reading from at least one sensor.